-\paragraph{Additional Helping Lemmas.} We first prove two additional helping lemmas that will be used throughout the proof.
-Similar lemmas are also used in the proof of hardness for primary keys, but here we have to take into account not only the primary FDs, but all the FDs in $\dep$.
-For that, we again use the databases $D_{\mathsf{conf}}^{\dep,Q}$ and $D_{\mathsf{ind}}^{\dep,Q}$.
+We first prove two auxiliary lemmas that will be used in the proof of Lemma~\ref{lem:rewrite-rules-relfreq}.
+Similar lemmas have been used in the proof of hardness for primary keys, but here we have to take into account not only the primary FDs, but all the FDs of $\dep$.
+To this end, we use $D_{\mathsf{conf}}^{\dep,Q}$ and $D_{\mathsf{ind}}^{\dep,Q}$.